aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

 2.1 Connect
 -----------

-Open and connect to :ref:`VNC session <Quick VNC Reference>` or start an XFCE :ref:`FastX session <FastX connection>` on ``titania`` or ``ariel`` via FastX.
+Open and connect to :ref:`VNC session <how-tos/infrastructure/remote-connection:Quick VNC Reference>` or start an XFCE :ref:`FastX session <how-tos/infrastructure/remote-connection:FastX connection>` on ``titania`` or ``ariel`` via FastX.

 Connection Issues?
 ^^^^^^^^^^^^^^^^^^
 The internet at GBO can be intermitent at times.
 Specifically there are days that the internet goes down for 30-60 seconds at a time quite often.
 Are you having issues with FastX or your VNC being really laggy?
-Check `this status page <https://status.gb.nrao.edu/>`_ to see the status of the ssh gateways.
-See :ref:`these instructions <What to do if the GBO network is down/slow>` for FastX and VNC workarounds using Charlottesville to potentially better your connection.
+Check `this status page <https://status.gb.nrao.edu/>`__ to see the status of the ssh gateways.
+See :ref:`these instructions <how-tos/infrastructure/remote-connection:What to do if the GBO network is down/slow>` for FastX and VNC workarounds using Charlottesville to potentially better your connection.

 2.2 AstrID